marionettejs/backbone.marionette/docs/marionette.compositeview.md

 A `CompositeView` extends from `CollectionView` to be used as a composite view for scenarios where it should represent both a branch and leaf in a tree structure, or for scenarios where a collection needs to be rendered within a wrapper template.
+By default the `CompositeView` will maintain a sorted collection's order in the DOM.
+This behavior can be disabled by specifying `{sort: false}` on initialize.

 Please see
 [the Marionette.CollectionView documentation](marionette.collectionview.md)